 The Mirror Wall is another thing that has surprised and entertained visitors to Sigiriya for thousands of years.
 This is a stone wall polished into a mirror finish on which visitors have written graffiti hundreds of years ago.
 It sure shows how long it has been battered by the rain, the wind, and the scorching sun.
 Today the Mirror Wall is protected by a fence allowing visitors only to look at it from a distance so that no vandalism takes place.
 However in 2016 a girl sneaked in to write on it expressing her love towards a boy, which resulted in her arrest and later pardon by the president.

-Beware of the wasps: Sometimes people get attacked by wasps due to unruly behaviour of some visitors who throw stones at their nests.
-Although this is a very rare occurrence be cautious to avoid noisy crowds as much as possible.
-However today there are netted cages for people to take cover in such cases, but keeping reasonably quiet will always be a better security measure than a cage to hide in.
+Beware of the wasps: Every year there are hundreds of people attacked by wasps due to unruly behaviour of visitors who throw stones at their nests.
+Today there are netted cages for people to take cover in such cases, but keeping reasonably quiet will always be a better security measure than a cage to hide in.

 You can also enjoy an elephant ride or a village tour in an open bullock cart and this tour also includes a boat ride on a nearby lake.
 Your guest house will arrange such tours on your request.
 Or you can take a stroll towards the lake if you can find the trail on Google maps, but a little help and instructions from your host is highly recommended.